The Journey of Crafting a Liminal Space Game

 Refining the Experience

-One of the most important design changes came when we moved away from a “find the keycard” mechanic.
-Instead, anomaly rooms now center on a desk where players can choose to “contain” the anomaly or continue exploring.
-This shift emphasizes curiosity and agency over simple progression.
+One important shift was moving away from a “find the keycard” mechanic.
+Instead, anomalies are now centered on desks where players can choose to contain the anomaly or explore further, emphasizing curiosity and agency over linear progression.

 Streamlining Production